-The Office of Career Services provides quality support to students through services that seeks to develop job-search skills, identify career goals, and provide opportunities to begin their life-long career journey.
+The Office of Career Services, located in Story Library 101, provides quality support to students through services that seeks to develop job-search skills, identify career goals, and provide opportunities to begin their life-long career journey.

 Programs & Services

 Want to practice your interview skills before a big job interview?
 Email firstname.lastname@example.org to request a FREE mock interview.
-We will schedule your mock interview with staff and faculty who can help give you a positive critique of your interviewing skills.
+We will schedule your mock interview with staff and faculty who can help give you positive feedback.

 The Volunteer Fair brings representatives from local non-profit organizations on campus.
 Students can learn about opportunities to volunteer and serve in the community.
-Don’t forget, volunteering is one of the best ways to make your resume stand out if you don’t have a lot of work experience once you graduate!
 Non-profit organizations interested in participating may email Career Services for more information at email@example.com.

 Career Development Seminars/Workshops

 Outside professionals present these seminars and workshops.
 Check out the Calendar of Events above for dates and times.
 You really want to take advantage of these!
 They are a great way to prepare for networking events and your job search!

 Before you submit that resume, let our team proof and critique your resume!
 Email your resume to firstname.lastname@example.org for a quick review.
 You will receive feedback in 24-48 hours after submission.